Tips for Choosing the Right Upright Bike for You

 The B7 has 14 levels of magnetic resistance for a wide range of workout intensity options.
 It is convenient for you to customize your workout tension levels.
 In addition, it provides smooth and quiet exercises while cycling.

 You can adjust the seat forward and backward, besides up and down.
-The fitness console features an LCD with extra-large digits that’s easy to read and tracks time, distance, total distance, speed, RPM, calories burned, and pulse.
+The fitness console features an LCD with extra-large digits that’s easy to read.
+It tracks time, distance, total distance, speed, RPM, calories burned, and pulse.
 Read Full Review.

 The Nautilus U616 Upright Bike is an excellent affordable bike for home residential use.
 The Nautilus U616 provides a low-impact cardiovascular workout with little impact on your joints.
 Furthermore, it has all the basic and advanced features to enable users to achieve their fitness goals.